longtian/redux-deferred/README.md

 store.dispatch(action);
 ```

-Since it is async, it will not be actually dispatched until it is resolved or rejected.
+Since Deferred is often async, it will not be actually dispatched until it is resolved or rejected.

 ```js
 (state={},action)=>{